colbyfayock/hyper-bros-trading-workshop/lessons/04 - Add Snipcart to the homepage.md

 # 📓 Lesson 04: Add Snipcart to the homepage

-[Snipcart](https://snipcart.com/) is an ecommerce solution that allows you to easily add a shopping cart to any type of website with a few lines of code!
+[Snipcart](https://snipcart.com/) is a ecommerce software that allows you to easily add a shopping cart to any type of website with a few lines of code!

 Not only is it easy to integrate, it comes with the entire checkout flow from giving your customers the ability to actually add the products to a cart, ordering those products, and tools for you as a seller to fulfill those products.

 ## Getting Started

+In this lesson, we'll learn how to take our store online with Snipcart's shopping cart integration.

+With our shopping cart added, we'll work out of Snipcart's "Test" mode so we can see exactly what making a purchase looks like and successfully make a test purchase with our account.

 ## Objectives
 * Find Snipcart API key